 Some of these units you may have heard of before.
 Sonos, interestingly, is at both the high and low end of the cost spectrum here.
 But all of these units have their own unique features to think through.
 Let’s get started, so that you can have confidence you’re picking the right soundbar for yous space.

-But if you’re just here for a soundbar, the don’t worry, the Sonos Arc will meet all of your needs easily.
-It supports Dolby atmos, with the upward firing speakers.
+But if you’re just here for a soundbar, then don’t worry, the Sonos Arc will meet all of your needs easily.
+It supports Dolby Atmos, with the upward-firing speakers.
 And the overall count of eight woofers and three tweeters means this soundbar will fill a big room easily – you probably won’t get close to touching max volume on this one.

 - Premium app integration and software backend

 The SAMSUNG HW-Q950T (on Amazon) is the first unit on our list that comes with the satellite speakers to support full surround sound.
 Not only do you get the soundbar, but the wireless subwoofer and two wireless rear speakers establish a very solid surround sound system, and it definitely won’t struggle to fill even a large room with sound.

 The added remote in this package is a nice touch, but it’s interesting to not see Samsung put a robust app-based solution in place here.
 There’s not platform like Sonos’ that you can quickly and easily pull up on your phone and start streaming music from.
 Instead, this soundbar relies on a Bluetooth connection to stream the music you’d like.
 Not a huge knock here, but different.

 This is a surround sound home theater system first, and a wireless music streaming system second.
 It will do both, but with the Dolby Atmos and DTS:X built in, this is really going to shine as a home theater surround system.
 It also has Alexa enabled, so there’s going to be some serious smart-home support built-in.
 If you’re already deep into the Amazon/Alexa assistant mashup, this will be a great option for you.